fast-programmer/close-my-first-issue/README.md

 # Close My First Issue

-Want to practice using GitHub in a team, but worry about making a mistake?
+Want to practice using GitHub in a team, but are scared or worried about making a mistake?

 Let us guide you through the entire progress step by step, in a safe and supportive environment.